johndgiese/dotvim/README.md

 These three shorcuts will save you a lot of time, and keep your hands more comfortable when typing.
 I believe one of the main benefits of vim is that it allows you to keep your hands on the keyboard so you can type more faster.

-* F1 opens nerdtree
+* F1 lets you browse files
-* F2 opens the ctag viewer
+* F2 lets you view the structure of your file
-* F3 is the mini-buffer explorer
+* F3 lets you see all the open buffers
-* F4 opens the gundo plugin
+* F4 lets you navigate the undo history (required vim 7.3)
 * The new leader key is , instead of /
 * Searches (pressing / or ? in normal mode) now have \v prepended so that vim uses the verymagic mode (i.e. it uses normal python/perl regular expressions instead of its own version)
 * ,/ clears search highlighting